Home Contact Sitemap login Checkout

 Join us In Our Research Centre

 Our genealogical collection is located in the Isabel Campbell Room of the Grande Prairie Public Library.
 Materials benefit every historical enthusiast from professional researchers to curiosity seekers.
-Our acquisitions consist of books, microfilms, and periodicals from over 40 genealogical societies plus continuing subscriptions to seven commercial magazines.
+Our acquisitions consist of books, microfilms, and periodicals from over 40 genealogical societies plus continuing subscriptions to genealogical magazines.

 Magazines available: